-At Cronjé Inc we not only take care to make sure your Will complies with the requirements set out in the Wills Act 7 of 1953; our team of experts employ creativity and empathy when planning your Will and Estate in ways that keep administration costs at a minimum while maximizing the benefit of your legatees and heirs.
+At Cronjé Inc we not only take care to make sure that your Namibian Will complies with the requirements set out in the Namibian Wills Act; our team of experts employ creativity and empathy when planning your Will and Estate in ways that keep administration costs at a minimum while maximizing the benefit of your legatees and heirs.
 We’re also happy to retain a hard copy of your original Will in fireproof safe-keeping.

-Should you require a new will, you are invited to complete the form at the following link: WILLS FORM
+Should you require assistance in the preparation of a new Namibian Will, you are invited to complete the form at the following link: WILLS FORM

 Wills in Namibia are regulated by the Namibian Wills Act 7 of 1953 as well as by the common law.
 In terms of Section 2 of the Namibian Wills Act, for a Namibian Last Will and Testament to be validly executed in Namibia it must be in writing and it must further comply with the following conditions:

 - The Namibian Will needs to be signed by the testator on each page and at the end of the text on the last page [a signature does not include initialing the will]; and;

 - The Namibian Will is to be signed by the testator in the presence of two competent witnesses who need to sign the will in the presence of the testator and of each other.